0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Stress Fractures: Rare but possible with repeated loading in sports like gymnastics or rowing

-• Elbow Instability: Caused by ligament strain or repetitive hyperextension involving the ulna
+• Elbow Instability: Caused by ligament Strain or repetitive hyperextension involving the ulna

-• Ulnar Deviation in Wrists: A movement pattern that can indicate overuse or improper loading technique
+• Ulnar Deviation in Wrists: A movement pattern that can indicate Overuse or improper loading technique

 Recommendations